codewdhruv/sars-webapp/content/home/welcome.md

 <br>

-The **SARS Research** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **SARS Research** a global center of excellence for Artificial Intelligence research, teaching, and practice.